RISE AGAINST DOMESTIC VIOLENCE SA

 To all our incredible volunteers:

 Thank you for the powerful work you do, for the dedication you show, and for the countless ways you stand beside survivors when it matters most.
-You may never fully realize just how deeply your compassion, time, and care impact the lives of those we serve.
+You may never fully realise just how deeply your compassion, time, and care impact the lives of those we serve.

 Please know that you are valued, appreciated, and truly essential to the mission and heart of RISE.
 We could not do this without you.